- Fast Acting Enzymes Break Down Waste

 - Just Flush Down Toilet To Treat

 Prevent septic backups and repairs with Airmax® FlushPACS™.
 A septic backup is a costly, ugly, smelly mess.
 Excess solids in the septic holding tank can buildup and cause unexpected backups and expensive repairs.
 When a backup happens, sewage and wastewater can enter your house through toilets, sinks and drains.
-For only $2.83 per month you can prevent repairs that can cost upward of $6,000.
+For less than $2.70 per month, you can prevent repairs that can cost upward of $6,000.

 From dosage rates to product labels, the USAGE tab contains all of the information you need to properly apply your pond care products.

 3 Month Supply

 6 Month Supply

 |Treatments Per Package||6||3||1|